-Parents spend too much time telling children to be quiet!
-Some parents even downplay or trivialize the ideas and emotions that their children give voice to.
+Parents sometimes spend too much effort asking children to remain quiet!
+And unfortunately, some parents may even downplay or trivialize their children's ideas and emotions.

-If you catch yourself telling your child to be quiet more often than you encourage him/her to speak their mind, BST recommends reversing this habit.
+If you tell your child to be quiet more often than encourage them to speak their mind, BST recommends reversing this habit.
 Instead, work on developing the child’s ability to criticize their thought process and make meaningful connections between ideas.

 Try asking your child questions that require some thought.
-Praise them when they give well thought out answers, even if you don't agree with their opinions.
+Then, praise them when they give well-thought-out answers, even if you disagree with their opinions.
 For example, asking a child to consider another point of view, ask them a question such as “Have you considered…?”

-Children will develop the fear of speaking in public when they are constantly told to not speak their minds.
+Children will fear speaking in public when constantly told not to speak their minds.

-Show your child that you value their opinion and have discussions on topics to strengthen reasoning and speaking skills.
+Show your child that you value their opinion and discuss topics to strengthen reasoning and speaking skills.
 Then, when opportunities for them to speak at school, church, or other occasions, help them embrace the opportunity.

 Public speaking for kids requires them to be accustomed to speaking to others.
-From an early age, teach your children to value the opinions and experiences of other people.
+So, from an early age, teach your children to value the opinions and experiences of other people.

 The best public speakers are those who understand their audience.
-As your children grow, teach them to respect differences and to understand the perspectives of other people.
+So, as your children grow, teach them to respect differences and understand other people's perspectives.

 Offer up life lessons to them about diversity and acceptance.
 These skills will make your child a "people person" who is not afraid to speak in public.